cwe1ss/cwe1ss.github.io/_posts/2015-09-30-find-missing-projects-with-powershell.md

 ---
 layout: post
-title: Find missing projects with powhershell
+title: Find missing projects with PowerShell
 ---

 In my last post, I showed you a C# script for finding projects which are not part of a SLN-file.